 - Arching the lower back.
 Your lower back should stay neutral to flat throughout the exercise.
 If you feel your lumbar spine hyperextending as your legs lower, your hip flexors are fatiguing and your core can't compensate.
 Shorten the range or take a rest.

 - Going too low, too soon.
 Your legs don't need to touch the floor on each side.
-Actually, for most people the effective range means stopping 30 to 45 degrees from vertical.
+For most people the effective range means stopping 30 to 45 degrees from vertical.
 The right depth is wherever you can maintain full control with both shoulders down and no lower back arching.
 That range increases as strength improves.

 Variations